22 Bold and Beautiful Celebrity Afros That Helped Define Black History

 Amandla Stenberg

-From full curls to a completely shaved head, this actress knows how to pull chic hairstyles out of her back pocket.
-She debuted her newly-grown curls at the Hollywood Reporter’s 2017 Women In Entertainment Breakfast.
+This actress knows how to pull chic hairstyles out of her back pocket, from full curls to a completely shaved head.
+She debuted her newly grown curls at the Hollywood Reporter’s 2017 Women in Entertainment Breakfast.

 Photo: